ua-datalab/cloud-native-geospatial/docs/index.md

 ## About This Course
 Welcome!
-This is an introductory course on Cloud Native Geospatial formats.
+This is an introductory course on Cloud Native Geospatial.
 This course is for people that create, analyze, and share geospatial data.
 Throughout, we will emphasize Open Science principles such as [FAIR](https://www.go-fair.org/fair-principles/){target=_blank} and [CARE](https://www.gida-global.org/care){target=_blank}, and highlight primarily Open Source tools.

 <br/> Here are the topics we will cover.